protyoya/Trade/README.md

 ## 📝 Description

-Trade is a mobile app for tracking real-time prices of cryptocurrencies.
-It is a native app for the iOS operating system, i. e. for the Apple iPhone, created in Swift language and Swift UI framework.

-Users can track real-time rates, charts showing price movements, trades, and order books.
-The application offers saving favorite currencies, creating watchlists, sending notifications, or customizing the user interface.
+Trade is a native iOS app built with Swift and SwiftUI, designed for real-time cryptocurrency tracking.
+It provides live price updates, interactive charts, trade history, and order book data.
+Users can save favorite currencies, create watchlists, set notifications, and customize the interface for a personalized experience.

 ## ⚽️ Projects goals

-The goal was to create a native mobile app for the iOS operating system, which allow users to easily and quickly track the current cryptocurrency rates.
-The inspiration was the Apple stock app, which has a similar purpose for stocks.
-I wanted to create an app that is simpler and easier to use than complicated crypto exchange apps.
+The objective was to develop a native mobile application specifically for iOS, enabling users to efficiently monitor real-time cryptocurrency prices.
+The design was inspired by Apple’s stock app, which serves a similar function for traditional stocks.
+The aim was to create a more intuitive and user-friendly alternative to the often complex interfaces of cryptocurrency exchange platforms.

 ## 🚀 Features

-The most important feature is displaying the cryptocurrency rates of different pairs of cryptocurrencies.
-On the Markets screen, users can see a list of tradable pairs at the Poloniex exchange (I use their API as a data source).
-The app allows to sort the pairs by price, name or daily change.
-Furthermore, the users can search in the list of pairs.
+A core functionality of the app is providing real-time exchange rates for various cryptocurrency pairs.
+The Markets screen displays a comprehensive list of tradeable pairs available on the Poloniex exchange, with data retrieved via its API.

+Users can organize the list by sorting pairs based on price, name, or daily percentage change.
+A search option is also available, making it easier to locate specific trading pairs.

-In addition to the list of all pairs, users have a watch list where they can save pairs of interest.
-It is also possible to create more lists and set the default list displayed on the home screen after opening the app.
+Beyond the general market list, the app includes a watchlist feature that enables users to save their preferred pairs.
+Additionally, they can create multiple lists and set a default one to appear on the home screen upon launching the app.

-The second most important feature is displaying pair detail.
-Detail shows current price, daily change, chart, trades, and order book.
+Another key feature is the Pair Details section, which provides an overview of each pair’s performance.
+It displays essential data, including the latest price, daily percentage change, price charts, recent trades, and the order book.

-The app offers three chart display options - area, line, and candle chart.
-Next, users can choose the period that the chart represents.
-The options are All, 10, 5, 2, 1 year, 6, 3, 1 month, week, day, hour, and 30 minutes.
+For visual representation, the app offers three types of charts: area, line, and candlestick.
+Users can customize the time range displayed, with options ranging from all-time data to specific intervals such as 10, 5, 2, or 1 year, as well as 6, 3, or 1 month, a week, a day, an hour, or 30 minutes.

-At the bottom of the pair detail, it is possible to toggle between trades and order book.
-Bids and asks are distinguishable by color.
+Within the Pair Details view, users can toggle between the recent trade history and the order book.
+Buy and sell orders are color-coded for easy differentiation.

-Last but not least, settings.
-The settings screen allows users to change the theme (light, dark, system), disable notifications and sounds, and change the app language.
-The app supports English and Czech.
+Lastly, the Settings menu provides customization options, including theme selection (light, dark, or system default), the ability to enable or disable notifications and sounds, and language preferences.

 ## ✅ Software requirements